edvarken/chisel-activation-functions/README.md

-# BF16 Silu approximation Chisel Module
+# BF16 Silu approximation Scala Chisel3 Module
 SiLU(x) can be approximated as x * ReLU6(x+3) / 6

 This repository contains a pipelined Adder with 3 cycles latency, a Multiplier with single cycle latency, and SiLU approximation module with 5 cycles latency.